Hey everybody, and welcome to another PT Pioneer article.

 This is considered the national board of certifying agencies.

-ACE CHC is aimed more towards health professionals whose primary focus is on fitness as opposed to healthcare in the medical field.
+ACE CHC is aimed more towards health professionals whose primary focus is on fitness instead of healthcare in the medical field.

 That’s why the curriculum and prerequisites don’t require much experience or credentials in the healthcare system.